vr1090/lectureNotes/operating_system_3_easy_pieces.md

 - MMU check if the address is beyond bound
 - CPU provide priviledge mode of execution
 - certain priviledge in translation
+- MMU generate faults and traps to OS, when access is illegal
+- OS keep tracks whatever in memory
+    - maintain where everything is allocated